Documentation Index

 continue # next iteration

-break # approved, expired, or completed
+break # approved, expired, or timed out

 Using Metadata for Agent Context